Continuous delivery pipeline 101

 And that’s how a CD pipeline works: A commit, or a small incremental batch of commits, makes its way to production every time the pipeline runs successfully.
 Eventually, teams ship features and ultimately products in a secure and auditable way.

 The architecture of the product that flows through the pipeline is a key factor that determines the anatomy of the continuous delivery pipeline.
 A highly coupled product architecture generates a complicated graphical pipeline pattern where various pipelines get entangled before eventually making it to production.

 The product architecture also influences the different phases of the pipeline and what artifacts are produced in each phase.
 Let’s discuss the four common phases in continuous delivery:

 Even if you foresee more than four phases or less than four in your organization, the concepts outlined below still apply.

-Historically, InfoSec came in at the fag end of the SDLC (software development life cycle) and rejected releases that could pose cyber-security threats to the company.
-While their intentions are noble, they caused frustration and delay.
-“DevSecOps” advocates security to be built into products from the design phase, instead of sending a (possibly insecure) finished product for evaluation.
+Historically, InfoSec came in at the end of the software development life cycle, when rejected releases can pose cyber-security threats to the company.
+While these intentions are noble, they caused frustration and delay.
+“DevSecOps” advocates security be built into products from the design phase, instead of sending a (possibly insecure) finished product for evaluation.